gutenbergtools/gutenbergsite/site/policy/permission.md

 No permission is needed for non-commercial use.
 So, for example, you can freely redistribute any eBook, anywhere, any time, with or without the "Project Gutenberg" trademark included.
 The Small Print has more details.
 Note that if you are not in the US, you must confirm yourself whether an item is free to redistribute where you are.

 ## Crediting

 No permission is needed to credit Project Gutenberg as the source of something you use.
 This applies even for commercial use.

 ## Linking

 No permission is needed to link to www.gutenberg.org or to any page or address within it.

 To link to a specific eBook, link to the landing page for that eBook, not to specific files.
 So, for example, you would link to www.gutenberg.org/ebooks/19033 rather than "deep linking" to the specific HTML, plain text, etc. www.gutenberg.org prohibits deep links automatically (based on the HTTP referrer), because from time to time the underlying structure of an eBook might change.

+More detail, mostly for webmasters, is in our [linking](/policy/linking.html) document.

 ## Project Gutenberg as Publisher
 Project Gutenberg does not promise or enforce adherence to any particular source item.
 We typically make each eBook from a single print book, but sometimes multiple print books are used.
 Even with a single print book, we make many changes: spelling modernization, dehyphenation, conversion to HTML or other formats, etc. Therefore, we are the publisher of our eBooks, even if print sources were used from prior publishers.